jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/authorization/internal.md

 slug: /about/security/authorization/internal
 ---

-Every application we use must have user-granular authorization settings to grant minimum-privilege policy at all times.
+Every application we use
+must have user-granular authorization settings to grant a least privilege policy at all times.
-Some examples are:
+Some examples are the following:

 - **IAM and KMS:** These two tools are widely used within `Fluid Attacks`.
   They allow us to ensure
-  that hackers can only access the source code, environments, exploits, and secrets of the projects they are assigned to.
+  that hackers can only access the source code, environments, exploits, and secrets of their assigned projects.
-  Access can be easily removed should the need arise, with no users/passwords leaked.
+  We can easily remove access
+  if the need arises
+  without leaking users/passwords.
-  These tools also let us
+  These tools
-  keep application production secrets hidden from developers
+  also let us keep application production secrets hidden from developers
-  (Production-Development secrets separation).
+  (separation of production-development secrets).

 - **Infrastructure:** Infrastructure components always provide minimum privileges